-The PISA 2022 survey focused on mathematics, with reading and science as minor areas and creative thinking as the innovative area of assessment; Georgia did not participate in the assessment of creative thinking.
+The PISA 2022 survey focused on mathematics, with reading and science as minor areas and creative thinking as the innovative area of assessment.
 PISA 2022 also included an assessment of young people's financial literacy, which was optional for countries and economies.
 Results for mathematics, reading and science are released on 5 December 2023 and results for creative thinking and financial literacy in 2024.